ParchmentMC/Website/docs/review.md

   conversations and no change requesting reviews.
 One (1) approving review must be from a member of the reviewers subteam.

+    - If all review comments of a change requesting review from a member of the reviewers subteam have been resolved, and more than five (5) days have passed since the resolution of these review comments, then the review may be dismissed as being outdated.

+      This prevents situations where a reviewer requests changes on a PR then becomes unable to rereview the PR for an extended period of time, which blocks the PR from being considered for merging (as a change requesting review is present on the PR from a member of the reviewers subteam).

 - <span class="fa-li"><i class="fas fa-hourglass-start"></i> </span>
   After a PR has passed the review requirements above, a waiting period of at least forty-eight (48) hours for any further comments or reviews will begin.